normai/purpleterms/docs/notes.md

 Status : **Implemented**.

-Critique : The PR silently carried a second feature, the dollar prompt, which lead to *[issue 20210502°1121](#id20210502o1121)* 'Input prepended by dollar'.
+Note.
+The PR silently carried two more features, the dollar prompt, which lead to *[issue 20210502°1121](#id20210502o1121)* 'Input prepended by dollar', and the utilization of the Backspace key.

 Actually, such XHR feature is the reason why I got my hands dirty with Terminal.js in the first place.
 I have written a backend caller for myself,